 Want to support Beanconqueror?
 You can do so here.

-We're currently testing various Bluetooth-enabled devices, so we've also read through the lists of supported devices on Beanconqueror.
-There's a lot going on, and the work being done here by Lars and a small community of open source supporters shouldn't be underestimated.
+We are currently testing various Bluetooth-enabled devices, so we also read through the lists of supported devices on Beanconqueror.
+There's a lot that can be done, and the work done by Lars and a small community of open-source supporters here should not be underestimated.

-In fact, every Bluetooth scale and every interface must be integrated individually.
-And while common sense suggests that all scale manufacturers should celebrate this, some behave rather disreputably by not supporting open systems or even actively putting obstacles in their way.
-Unfortunately, Acaia, the global market leader in Bluetooth coffee carts, must also be mentioned here.
+In fact, every Bluetooth scale and every interface must be individually integrated.
+And while common sense suggests that all scale manufacturers should celebrate this, some behave rather ingloriously by not providing support to open systems or even actively putting obstacles in their way.
+Unfortunately, Acaia, as the world market leader in Bluetooth coffee scales, must also be mentioned here.

 What is currently supported?